As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

 First, you’ll need to clean out an old plastic squeeze bottle thoroughly.

 I use an old BBQ sauce bottle and clean it with hot water and soap, and then baking soda to deodorize.

-Once the bottle is completely dry, you can add in your favorite prepared foods like your homemade pasta sauce, pancake mix, or even scrambled eggs!
+Once the bottle is completely dry, you can add your favorite prepared foods like your homemade pasta sauce, pancake mix, or even scrambled eggs!

 Voila, a storage and delivery method all in one simple bottle.

 Start your adventurous day in the outdoors with an easy-to-make Ziploc bag omelet.

 - Boil water over the fire or with whatever method is available.

 - While waiting for your water to heat up – Crack a few eggs into a Ziploc bag.

 - Add cheese, vegetables, and whatever other ingredients of your choice, and seal it up tight.

 - Place the omelet mix in the boiling water for 12-15 minutes, then remove carefully.